Why Businesses Hit a Revenue Plateau

 Adoption Sticks Because Mindset Comes First

-It's the belief that reaching out proactively is bothering people.
 Your team knows they should follow up.
 They know they should check in on dormant accounts.
 But something holds them back.
+In Outgrow, this is called the default mindset.
+It's the belief that reaching out proactively is bothering people.

-Before any action is taken, the system builds the evidence that your customers actually want to hear from you.
+These interviews establish the evidence that your customers actually want to hear from you.
 They appreciate follow-up.
-They wish their vendors reached out more.
-Hearing that from your real customers, not just from leadership, changes what the team believes.
+They wish their other vendors reached out more.

-That's why adoption sticks.
-Outgrow is not another initiative that depends on willpower.
-It's a system backed by belief.
+Adoption sticks because Outgrow is not another initiative that depends on willpower.
+It's a proactive sales system backed by belief.

 Want to see exactly what an Outgrow implementation looks like?